Packrafting in Escalante, Utah: Routes and Planning Guide

 Permit Requirements

-Apply as early as possible for spring dates.
-April weekends fill quickly.
-Weekday dates in the same window are often easier to secure.
+Apply as early as you can for spring dates.
+April weekends draw crowds; weekday dates in the same window are usually easier.

 The classic route: Coyote Gulch to the Escalante